Flexible research, faster development, scalable in an instant

 Read more about Blended ADC technology

 By integrating test bench essentials like an oscilloscope, waveform generator, and more into a single hardware platform, Moku:Pro enables engineering teams to work from home.
-With a small footprint, low power consumption at 115 W, and 9 core test instruments, pivoting to remote work has never been easier.
+With a small footprint, low power consumption at 115 W, and a suite of core test instruments, pivoting to remote work has never been easier.

 Now available: Multi-instrument Mode